castle-engine/cge-www/htdocs/wp/wp-content/plugins/wp-discord-post/readme.txt

 * WooCommerce options will not show anymore if WooCommerce is not active.

 = 1.0.8 =
 * Added support for WooCommerce orders to be sent to Discord.
-Enable it in Settings > WP Discord post.
+Enable it in Settings > WP Discord Post.
+WooCommerce must be active.
 * Tested the plugin with  WordPress 4.9.3.

 = 1.0.7 =